PoisotLab/ms_metaweb_transfer/README.md

 phylogenetic tree @Upham2019InfMam], infer a metaweb for the Canadian mammalian species pool (interactions are treated as unknown in this instance).
-Following the definition of @Dunne2006NetStr, a metaweb is a network analogue to the regional species pool; specifically, it is an inventory of all *possible* interactions between species from a spatially delimited area (and so captures the $\gamma$ diversity of interactions).
+Following the definition of @Dunne2006NetStr, a metaweb is a network analogue to the regional species pool; specifically, it is an inventory of all *potential* interactions between species from a spatially delimited area (and so captures the $\gamma$ diversity of interactions).
 The metaweb is, therefore, *not* a prediction of the food web at a specific locale within the spatial area it